MMGeri/Chat-app-android/README.md

 ### Notes:

 - Repository pattern for the database has not been implemented yet.
 - Instead of using FireBase cloud functions for notifying the user, I used a "Job Service" which reminds the app to recreate the observer for any changes in the Firestore database, which lets be honest is `NOT OPTIMAL`.
-For money reasons.
 - The code isn't very "`Clean`", this is my first android app, at the time i was very proud of it. please spare me

 - The app requires a min android sdk of `26`